 One effective breathing exercise involves physically smiling while letting go of the tension in your shoulders.
-Then, inhale a deep breath while imagining hot air entering your body through holes in the bottom of your feet, travelling upward through your body, where it eventually fills your lungs.
+Then, inhale a deep breath while imagining hot air entering your body through holes in the bottom of your feet, traveling upward through your body, where it eventually fills your lungs.

-Next, release the air while picturing it taking the reverse route, travelling downward through your core and legs, exiting through the soles of your feet.
+Next, release the air while picturing it taking the reverse route, traveling downward through your core and legs, exiting through the soles of your feet.
 Do this anytime you feel stressed and you should notice a difference immediately.

 7. Listen to Soothing Music